ACM40960/project-andreacorrado29/README.md

 #### Wildlife species survival

 Moreover, we are interested to the relationship this phenomenon has with the wildife survival. in particular, in *South Africa* there have been severe drought which have shown to considerably influence the animals death.
+Here, it is to observe how both the individual count mean and median value are changing over time.

 <img src="https://github.com/ACM40960/project-andreacorrado29/blob/master/figures/count.gif" width=40%>

-According to the current trend, what would happen in 50 years time?  check the report  `20205529_final.pdf` to find it out.
+The question we try to answer is: *according to the current trend, what would happen in 50 years time to these animals?*  check the report  `20205529_final.pdf` to find it out.

 ## Installation instruction